Sremska Rača: Historical development of the city

 Sremska Rača is a settlement with a short development period.
 When the bridge over the Sava was built, Sremska Rača remained within the embankment.
 In 1931, Rača survived a catastrophic flood, which is why the state moved it outside the embankment in 1934 to the particularly flat terrain on which it remains today.
 Sremska Rača, 5 kilometres away from the river, has a rich historical past.
 [1] At the site of Bela Crkva, about 1 kilometre south of the center of today's village, there is a famous Roman military settlement from the first century.
 Many items such as metal bowls, armour and swords are stored in the Museum of Srem in Sremska Mitrovica.
 Rača gained importance because of its favourable position on the Sava into which the Drina flows from the Bosnian side.
-There, from time immemorial was a major crossing over the Rača and a trade route crossroads as well.
+There, from time immemorial was a major crossing over the Račan and a trade route crossroads as well.
 At the end of the river bend, situated was the town and fortress of Rača, and the village of Stara Rača was located 2 kilometres from the city on the eastern and western sides of the peninsula on the banks of the Sava.